pgbarletta/locuaz/docs/source/tutorialsimple.rst

  * ``epochs``: the number of *epochs* we want to run.
 Remember that a failed *epoch*, that is, an *epoch* that fails to generate at least 1 *iteration* that improves the binding score is backed up (its folder is prefixed with ``bu_``) and is not included in the total number.
 So this will be the total number of successful epochs.
- * ``branches``: the number of parallel runs.
-If we look at the workflow from :ref:`basicconcepts:Main idea`, it would be the 'width' of the workflow.
-See below for more info.
+ * ``branches``: in principle, the number of iterations that will be created at each epoch.
+If we look at the workflow from :ref:`basicconcepts:Main idea`, it would be the 'width'.
+This option depends on other option called ``constant_width``, see below for more info.
  * ``memory_size``: we want to prevent *locuaz* from mutating a position that was recently mutated, so we set this number to ``4``, this means that if position, say, ``128`` is mutated on epoch ``12``, then it won't be mutated again at least until epoch ``17``.